The Astrology of Easter

 A Truly Egg-ceptional Easter Slideshow

-The hotbed of tension on the globe today, otherwise known as the Ukraine is famous for something else besides being usurped by former Communist super powers – Easter Eggs.
+A hotbed of global tension today, otherwise known as the Ukraine is also world famous for something else besides being usurped by former Communist super powers – Easter Eggs.

 Speaking of Ukranian Easter Eggs, the largest one in all the world is located in, you guessed it, Vegreville Canada.